 Ozempic Face and Ozempic Neck

-Some people who take semaglutide for weight loss may experience noticeably sagging skin on the face, neck, buttocks or other areas.
-On the internet, this is commonly called Ozempic face, Ozempic neck and even Ozempic butt.
+Some people using semaglutide for weight loss may get sagging skin on their face, neck or buttocks.
+Online, this is commonly called Ozempic face, Ozempic neck and even Ozempic butt.

 Serious Ozempic Side Effects

-Rare but serious Ozempic side effects include pancreatitis, allergic reactions, kidney issues and other uncommon but severe complications.
+Ozempic can cause rare but serious side effects.
+These include pancreatitis, allergic reactions and kidney issues.
+There are also other severe but uncommon complications.
 The drug has an FDA boxed warning for thyroid C-cell tumors, medullary thyroid carcinoma and multiple endocrine neoplasia syndrome type 2 (MEN 2).

 According to Decotiis, very few of her patients have had to discontinue Ozempic because of severe side effects.
 She added that many of them were dehydrated and felt better after drinking more water.